 Study the drawing and come up with your own caption.
 It can be funny or serious.

 There is no wrong answer, so just have fun and be creative!

-Presented by NIEonline.com and the Association of American Editorial Cartoonists (AAEC)
+Cartoons for the Classroom Presented by NIEonline.com and the Association of American Editorial Cartoonists (AAEC)

 Drawing attention to government secrecy